The creation of the Khalsa; initiated by Guru Gobind Singh, the tenth Sikh Guru via Wikipedia.

 History of Guru Gobind Singh's Birthday

 Gobind Singh was the tenth of the Sikh Gurus.
 Following the death of his father, Guru Tegh Bahadur, Gobind Singh became the leader of the Sikhs when he was only nine years old.

 Famed as a warrior, poet and philosopher.
 His contributions to Sikhism were many including the tradition of covering one's hair with a turban.

-He initiated the Khalsa order, the highest order that can reached by Sikhs.
+On Vaisakhi in 1699, He initiated the Khalsa order, the highest order that can be reached by Sikhs.
 Khalsa must abide by four restrictions; Not to disturb the natural growth of the hairs, not to eating meat slaughtered in halal manner, not cohabiting with a person other than one's spouse and not using tobacco or a hookah.

 Guru Gobind Singh died on 7 October 1708 from wounds inflicted by an assassin.